EDEN COMMUNITY HOMES TIMELINE

 1982 – Board members from George Herman House, a home for women recovering from emotional difficulties, initiated the formation of what is now known as Eden Community Homes.

 1983 – Funding was approved by the Ministry of Health.
 The Board hired its first Executive Director.
 The lease on 25 Parkwood Avenue was signed.
-In October the home was opened with 5 residents and then soon after the home reached its capacity of 10 residents.
-Eden Community Homes was incorporated as a non-profit corporation with the Ministry of Consumer and Commercial Relations.
+In October, the home was opened with 5 residents, and soon after this the home reached its capacity of 10 residents.
+Eden Community House of Toronto was incorporated as a non-profit corporation with the Ministry of Consumer and Commercial Relations.

-1992 – Eden Community House received official funding approval from the Ministry of Housing to purchase 1 Hillholm Avenue.
+1992 – Eden Community House of Toronto received official funding approval from the Ministry of Housing to purchase 1 Hillholm Avenue.

 1993 – Residents moved in following the house’s renovation and a community relations campaign.
 In July, Hillholm House (under the umbrella agency Eden Community House of Toronto) was officially opened.

 1999 – Eden Community House responded to a request for proposals for housing adults with mental health issues who were also homeless.
 ECH submitted a proposal and developed a partnership for referrals with the Hostel Outreach Program of CRCT.
 A search for a property was made and 196 Beverley Street was found.
-The Ministry gave Eden House a capital grant to purchase and renovate the house and support dollars to hire staff.
-The City of Toronto granted a license to operate it as a rooming house.
+The Ministry gave ECH a capital grant to purchase and renovate the house, with support dollars to hire staff.
+The City of Toronto granted a licence to operate it as a rooming house.

 2001 – On February 1st, Beverley House (under the umbrella agency Eden Community House of Toronto) opened and ten women who were referred by the Hostel Outreach Program moved in.

-2005 – In recognition that the program had grown, the agency made an official change in name from Eden Community House to Eden Community Homes.
+2005 – In recognition that the program had grown, the agency made an official change in name from Eden Community House of Toronto to Eden Community Homes.

-2009 – Eden Community Homes signs the Service Accountability Agreement with the Toronto Central Local Health Integration Network.
+2009 – Eden Community Homes signed the Service Accountability Agreement with the Toronto Central Local Health Integration Network.

 October 2013 – Celebration of 30 Year Anniversary!

-June 18, 2014 – Eden receives donation from Green Shield Canada for a grant to make a film on “Wellness Through Art”.
+June 2014 – Eden Community Homes receives a grant from Green Shield Canada to make a documentary based on “Wellness Through Art”.
 All participants in the film are artists who attend the VanDuzer Art Studio.

 September 2015 – Board of Directors supports the “Supportive Housing Tenants’ Bill of Rights”.

-July 1, 2017 – Eden Community Homes developes formal partnerhip with the ACT team IMPACT for referrals and support of residents.
+July 2017 – Eden Community Homes develops formal partnership with the ACT team IMPACT for referrals and support of residents.

 October 2017 – Eden Community Homes completes the documentary film project Art Asylum.
-The project was entirley produced with the generous contributions of 28 consumer survivors.
+The project was entirely produced with the generous contributions of 28 consumer survivors.
 A film screening is held in the art studio.